dovecot/documentation/source/settings/plugin/obox-plugin.rst

    This setting handles the object storage configuration for index bundles.

-   .. versionchanged:: v2.3.18 Fixed to work properly with fs-posix driver.
+   .. dovecotchanged:: 2.3.18 Fixed to work properly with fs-posix driver.
                        Earlier versions don't work correctly in all situations.